Effective date: 22 January 2008 Last amended: 23 February 2021Next review: August 2023

 must have completed a course of training in responsible practices in the sale, supply and service of liquor.
 Applications for approval as a manager can be lodged on the department's website.

 In some cases, the Director may determine that an Occasional Licence must be managed by the holder of an Unrestricted Managers Approval.
-Please refer to the Director's policies Mandatory Training and Managers at Licensed Premises for further guidance on applying for an Unrestricted Managers Approval, the applicant must have completed the Course in Management
+Please refer to the Director's policies Mandatory Training and Managers at Licensed Premises for further guidance on applying for an Unrestricted Managers Approval.

 The licensee will be required to maintain a training register to record each staff members name and training details.

 The Director of Liquor Licensing is empowered to waive or modify these requirements if the circumstances in a particular case warrant such an approach.